-- i.
-Students have 20 working days from the date of the Warning of Intention to Report for Unsatisfactory Course Progress or Attendance is issued to appeal the Institute's decision. - ii.
-Appeals will be assessed in accordance with the Institute's student complaints and appeals policy and procedures. - iii.
-After completion of the appeals periods, students will be reported to DHA for their unsatisfactory course progress if any of the below occurs: - 1.
-The student chooses not to appeal - 2.
-The student withdraws from the appeals process - 3.
-The outcome of the appeals process favours the Institute's decision
+- Reduction in study load - c) The Course Coordinator records in the student's file the outcomes of any counselling session(s) and support services, including reassessment provided to the student as part of the intervention strategy. - iv If a student is issued with an Intention to Report Letter, the following steps are taken: - a) Students have 20 working days from the date of the Intention to Report Letter appeal the Institute's decision. - b) Appeals will be assessed in accordance with the Institute's student complaints and appeals policy and procedures. - c) After completion of the appeals periods, students will be reported to DHA for their unsatisfactory course progress if any of the below occurs: - The student chooses not to appeal - The student withdraws from the appeals process - The outcome of the appeals process favours the Institute's decision